ianboucher/advanced-software-design/week3/simpler-and-more-correct.md

 }
 ```

-4. It's intended that a discount can only be one of the three types.
-How would you redesign this code so that `doesDiscountApply` contains no conditionals?
+4. _It's intended that a discount can only be one of the three types.
+How would you redesign this code so that `doesDiscountApply` contains no conditionals?_

-My instict here split the `Discount` class into three subtypes and to use the factory-pattern to instantiate `Discounts` of the desired type according to a `DiscountType` enum.
+My instinct here split the `Discount` class into three subtypes and to use the factory-pattern to instantiate `Discounts` of the desired type according to a `DiscountType` enum.
 Whilst this _should_ make the application of discounts more robust, the factory pattern only extracts the the branching logic to a higher abstraction (to the factory itself), so I'm not sure it makes the code simpler.

 ```java